Xceptance/xlt-nocoding/README.md

 * Reads test definitions from files.
   Supported file types :
   * YAML
-  * CSV
 * Supports the validation of:
   * HTTP response headers.
   * Cookies
   * HTTP Response Content.
 * Offers various validation modes in order to validate data.
-* Supports two modes to run the test-cases:
+* Supports one mode to run the test-cases:
-  * DOM : the response are parsed into the DOM, which allows to select elements by xpath for validation purpose
-  * LIGHT : there exsists no DOM, which makes the test case fast to execute.
+  * LIGHT : there exists no DOM, which makes the test case fast to execute.
 * Cookie handling is automatic
 * JavaScript and Static Content can be handled automatically and also be switched off.
 * None of the XLT features are disabled.